ePages-de/epages-devportal/_posts/2020/2020-02-25-unit-testing-in-react.md

 We could draft here a simplified version of this feature, and carry on to writing tests for it!
 This will help us to understand how tests work and how to ensure our tests are making our code reliable and predictable.

-We could start out with a simple component with a button which can fetch (via an API) a fixed amount of, say, 1 product, and stores them in its state in order to subsequently display it.
+We could start with a simple component including a button which can fetch (via an API) a fixed amount of, say, 1 product, and stores them in its state in order to subsequently display it.
 Our first shot could be:

 ```jsx